Aightech/lsl_repeater/README.md

 ```bash
 mkdir build && cd build && cmake .. -G "MinGW Makefiles" && mingw32-make
 ```
-**Rq:** *The exe file is called lslpub_sigGen.
+**Rq:** *The exe file is called lsl_repeater.
 This file has also been copied in the bin floder of the git repository root.*

 #### 2.2.3 Build LSL library on windows
 You can also follow this guide https://github.com/sccn/labstreaminglayer/blob/master/doc/BUILD.md.